Tech Me EngineerTech Me Engineer

 History of Total Station

-During the 1970s, Wild Heerbrugg, a Swiss business, invented the total station.
+During the 1970s, Wild Heerbrugg, a Swiss business, invented the TS.
 The DI10 was the first TS and it was released in 1971.
 It was primarily used for geodetic measurements and had a range of one kilometer.

 Whole station technology has advanced greatly over time, resulting in a smaller, more precise, and more adaptable device.
 Total stations are now often used in land surveying, building, and civil engineering.